 Most people use a will to leave instructions about what should happen to their property after they die.
 However, you can also use a will to name an executor, name guardians for children and their property, decide how debts and taxes will be paid, provide for pets, and serve as a backup to a living trust.
 A common misconception by many people is thinking that an abundance of assets must be accumulated before crafting a will.
 If the only thing you own is a car, you still should consider a will.
-What does a will do?
-What you want it to!

 - Durable Powers of Attorney